deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the SMITE pipeline, detailing the process of video segmentation using an inflated U-Net, tracking modules, and a low-frequency regularizer to ensure temporal and spatial consistency.
+> 🔼 Figure 2 illustrates the SMITE pipeline, detailing the process of video segmentation using an inflated U-Net, a tracking module, and a low-frequency regularizer to ensure temporal and spatial consistency.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: SMITE pipeline.
 During inference (a), we invert a given video into a noisy latent by iteratively adding noise.
 We then use an inflated U-Net denoiser (b) along with the trained text embedding as input to denoise the segments.
 A tracking module ensures that the generated segments are spatially and temporally consistent via spatio-temporal guidance.
-The video latent zt is updated by a tracking energy Etrack (c) that makes the segments temporally consistent and also a low-frequency regularizer (d) Ereg which guides the model towards better spatial consistency.
+The video latent zł is updated by a tracking energy Etrack (c) that makes the segments temporally consistent and also a low-frequency regularizer (d) Ereg which guides the model towards better spatial consistency.
 > </details>

 ![](figures/figures_6_0.png)

-> 🔼 The figure illustrates how the segment tracking module maintains temporal consistency by tracking segments across frames and using temporal voting to correct misclassified pixels.
+> 🔼 This figure illustrates the segment tracking module that uses co-tracker to maintain consistent segments across time by employing temporal voting to correct misclassified pixels.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Segment tracking module ensures that segments are consistent across time.
 It uses co-tracker to track each point of the object's segment (here it is nose) and then finds point correspondence of this segment (denoted by blue dots) across timesteps.
 When the tracked point is of a different class (e.g,. face) then it is recovered by using temporal voting.
 The misclassified pixel is then replaced by the average of the neighbouring pixels of adjacent frames.
 This results are temporally consistent segments without visible flickers.